Posts List View

 Step 3: Add the Custom Screen in App.tsx

-- In your App.tsx, create aStack.Navigatorin theNavigationContainerwrapped byLMOverlayProvider.
+App.tsx, create aStack.Navigatorin theNavigationContainerwrapped byLMOverlayProvider. - Add

-- Add FeedWrapperas a Stack screen in yourNavigationContainer.
+FeedWrapperas a Stack screen in yourNavigationContainer.

 import {